-Unit 2: From Making a Revolution to Making a Nation - 1776 to 1830s (Chapters 5-10) Study Guide
+Unit 2: From Making a Revolution to Making a Nation - 1776 to 1830s (Chapters 5-10) Click here for what the title shows about the unit.

+Study Guide

 The Objective Exam will consist primarily of multiple choice questions drawn from the terms below.
 The total value is 100 points.
 There are 25 questions each at 4 points.
 Reminder: Unit 2 consists of Chapters 5-10.
 The word Chapter refers to numbered parts a) of your textbook and b) to the specific Blackboard learning module for that chapter.
 Blackboard learning modules have a Table of Contents on the left that let you see all of the resources available so you can click on the one you want.
 All chapters have links from your instructor and a folder containing specific primaries.
 Some also include resources such as maps.
-The Objective Exam is available for 30 minutes.
-The password for all exams is onetimeonly (no capital letters and no spaces).